Who is an Android app developer?

-- 15 Best PluralSight Courses for Mobile App Development in 2019 [Review]
+- 11 Best Mobile App Development Courses & Tutorials in 2019

 Okay… there you go.

-That’s all you need to do to become a professional Android app developer.
+That’s all you need to do to become an app developer for Android.

 Let me also underscore that as much as Android development is a challenging form of programming to learn…